-Kennington, Oxfordshire, in about 1900 (when it was in Berkshire)
+Kennington, Oxfordshire, in the first part of the nineteenth century (when it was in Berkshire)

 Kelly’s Directory for 1891 describes Kennington thus: